jeremyfix/deeplearning-lectures/Webpage/02-pytorch-asr.md

 You should pretty quickly see a null loss on the training set with a perfect decoding.

+**Warning** For some reason, while it worked at some point (see the next section curve), in 2023, a single minibatch is not getting overfitted....and I do not know where is the issue.
+If you find it, I owe you a coffee for this !
+And the worst is that although a single minibatch or training set does not get overfitted, training it on a large corpus we do get kind of speech recognition, not perfect but not that bad...

 ### Overfitting the training set

 The next step is to design a sufficiently rich architecture to overfit the training set when any sort of regularization is disabled (L2/L1, dropout, data augmentation, ...) :